 - Suitable for both marking and etching

-- Fast and simple process
+- Fast and simple and safe process

-- Usable on all conductive metal surfaces
+- Usable on most conductive metal surfaces

 Since aircrafts are constantly exposed to extreme weather (wind and low temperatures), it is important that the marks are resistant and durable so as not to succumb to such conditions.
 Therefore, the use of ordinary labels is fairly impractical.